 Keep track of the location of Kiosk devices in real time, and even maintain a history of the device's past locations.
 Use a geofencing policy if the device is to be located within certain geographical boundaries and choose what happens if the device leaves the specified area.

 Schedule, automate or restrict OS updates to ensure the device is up and running during work hours.

 Personalize your home screen with custom wallpapers, app icons and font colors to increase brand recognition.

 View device details right from the MDM console to perform device audits and generate predefined reports on managed devices to gather useful insights, or in the case of a physical audit issue a command from the MDM console to have the device display the required details.

-As businesses explore new ways to improve productivity and cut down costs, using a kiosk software becomes more relevant.
+As businesses explore new ways to improve productivity and cut down costs, using a Kiosk software to turn smart devices into Kiosk devices becomes more relevant.
 Devices on Kiosk Mode help enhance the user experience, save time, and also replace the human workforce.
 They are especially useful when the device functionality has to be restricted and the access must be limited to a single application or a set of applications.